rticommunity/rticonnextdds-connector-py/docs/configuration.rst

 ==============================

-*Connector* loads the definition of a DDS system from an XML configuration file that includes the definition of domains, domain participants, topics, data readers and data writers, data types and quality of service.
+*Connector* loads the definition of a DDS system from an XML configuration file that includes the definition of domains, DomainParticipants, Topics, DataReaders and DataWriters, data types and quality of service.

 .. image:: static/xml_doc.png
     :align: center